Nortories/Resume/README.md

 ## About Me

-I'm Joshua Sooaemalelagi, a Full stack Software Engineer.
-With a (SOON TO BE DEC,2025) Degree in Software Endineering and a minor in Web Development from Brigham Young University-Idaho.
-I specialize in Software development, with a strong background in Design.
+Name is Joshua Sooaemalelagi, a Full stack Software Engineer.
+With a (SOON TO BE DEC,2025) BS Degree in Software Endineering and a minor in Web Development @ Brigham Young University-Idaho.
+For more about me read gold.
+Read the about me in my Github overview.
+[Nortories Github Overview](https://www.github.com/nortories)

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/joshua-sooaemalelagi/) or reach out directly via email at Sooaemalelagij@gmail.com.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/joshua-sooaemalelagi/)

 ### General Resume